kashodiya/chinook-aws-oh/.openhands/microagents/repo.md

 - Use us-east-1 region.
 - Do not store sensitive details like AWS Account number, token, secrets in the code repo.
 Always use environment variables to keep sensitive information.
 - Assume that the development environment already have access to the AWS resources.
+- All the terraform resources name should be prefixed with project name "cao" (it stands for Chinook AWS OH)
+- Database tables and sample data are defined in database/scripts/chinook.sql